whateverusername0/VRTRAKILL/README.md

   1.2 RMB -> Manage -> Browse local files
   1.3 Make a copy of the ULTRAKILL folder and put it somewhere
 2. Get & Install [latest stable (at the moment) BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) (get the x64 version) into the new ultrakill folder using [their guide](https://github.com/BepInEx/BepInEx/wiki/Installation).
 Make sure to run BepInEx'ed ULTRAKILL at least once so it can generate needed folders & files
-3. Add the new ultrakill folder as a 'non-steam game' to steam so it can be run with steamVR:
+3. Add the new ULTRAKILL folder as a 'non-steam game' to steam so it can be run with SteamVR:
   3.1 ADD A GAME (at the bottom left in library) -> Add a non-steam game -> select your VR-ed ULTRAKILL.exe
   3.2 Right click on the new VR-ed ULTRAKILL in your steam library -> Properties -> Shortcut -> Include in VR Library
 4. Open SteamVR